News from early October 2022, including "Yellowstone" moving to Paramount+ in Canada, and answers to questions about the Roku Channel and more.

 After decent results for its first season on broadcast television, but better results on streaming, Paramount Global (known until early 2022 as ViacomCBS) – which owns the CBS network, and produces Evil through CBS Studios – elected to move the second season of the series to its streaming service Paramount+ (previously known as CBS All Access), at least in the United States.
 Thus, U.S. subscribers to Paramount+ were able to watch season 2 of Evil as it is made available, beginning on Sunday, June 20, 2021.

 Following months of delays, the second season of Evil was finally released on Paramount+ in Canada on or about January 10, 2022.
 (Thanks to reader Tish for noticing this and letting us know.)
-We've since been able to directly confirm availability on both the Apple TV Channels version of Paramount+, and the direct subscription version of the service.
+The third season was released weekly between June 12 and August 14, 2022, on Paramount+ in both the U.S. and Canada, and we expect this will continue for future seasons.

-Why was there such a long delay in Canada?
+Why was there such a long delay for season 2 to become available in Canada?

 As noted, Evil initially aired on Global in Canada.
 Global had previously announced in June 2020 that Evil would return to its schedule during the 2020–21 TV season, and despite the delays and changes in the U.S., we had not seen anything from Global, or its parent company Corus Entertainment, indicating that these plans had changed.
 Repeats of the first season also continued to air on Corus' Crime + Investigation channel.